Uni-Konstanz-WWE/UKon_Plankton_Filtration_Flowmeter/README.md

  modified by Alexander Fiedler for AG Schleheck Uni Konstanz

- additional modification by Maximilian Weidele, Wissenschaftliche Werkstätten Elektronik, Universität Konstanz
+ additional modification by Maximilian Weidele, Scientific Engineering an Manufacturing Services, University Konstanz

  Spec Ops:
  This program on Arduino_Mega is recording flow rates measured by three flowmeters (Hall-sensors), for example, once per second (adjustable).